-Students wishing to transfer to The King's University from another Alberta institution may check the Alberta Transfer Guide for the minimum negotiated transfer credit for courses they have taken.
-The Alberta Transfer Guide is published annually by the:
+Students wishing to transfer to The King's University from another Alberta institution may check the Alberta Transfer Guide for the minimum negotiated transfer

+Guide is published annually by the:
-Alberta Council on Admissions and Transfer 8th Floor, Commerce Place 10155 - 102 St.

-Edmonton, AB T5K 4L5 Email: acat@gov.ab.ca Phone: 780-422-9021 Fax: 780-422-3688

-The Alberta Transfer Guide is also on-line at www.transferalberta.ca.
+Alberta Council on Admissions and Transfer 8th Floor, Commerce Place 10155 - 102 St. Edmonton, AB T5J 4L5 Email: acat@gov.ab.ca Phone: 780-422-9021 Fax: 780-422-3688 The Alberta Transfer Guide is also on-line at www.transferalberta.ca.